vrockai/pipeline-test/docs/content.md

 ---

-## Tourmaline: A containerized workflow for rapid and iterable amplicon sequence analysis using QIIME 2 and Snakemake.
+## Tourmaline: A containerized workflow for rapid and iterable amplicon sequence analysis using QIIME 2 and Snakemake
- 31.07.2022, _LR Thompson, SR Anderson, PA Den Uyl, NV Patin, SJ Lim, G Sanderson, KD Goodwin_

-Amplicon sequencing (metabarcoding) is a common method to survey diversity of environmental communities whereby a single genetic locus is amplified and sequenced from the DNA of whole or partial organisms, organismal traces (e.g., skin, mucus, feces), or microbes in an environmental sample.
-Several software packages exist for analyzing amplicon data, among which QIIME 2 has emerged as a popular option because of its broad functionality, plugin architecture, provenance tracking, and interactive visualizations.
-However, each new analysis requires the user to keep track of input and output file names, parameters, and commands; this lack of automation and standardization is inefficient and creates barriers to meta-analysis and sharing of results.

 [Source](https://doi.org/10.1093/gigascience/giac066)

-10.1093/gigascience/giac066

 ---